pongasoft/jamba/README.md

 --------

 - generate a fully buildable, testable, editable and deployable plugin with a simple command (see [Quick Starting Guide](#quick-starting-guide))
-- build a self contained plugin that depends on the VST3 SDK (including support for VST2)
+- build a self contained plugin that depends on the VST3 SDK
+- optionally builds a VST2 compatible plugin
+- optionally wraps the VST3 plugin into an Audio Unit (macOS)
 - easily write unit tests for your project (using googletest)
-- build on macOS and Windows 10 (Linux untested but support could be added)
+- build on macOS and Windows 10
 - package your project as an archive (zip file) for production release
-- run simple scripts to build, test, validate, edit and install the plugin from the command line
+- run a simple script to build, test, validate, edit and install the plugin from the command line
 - pick and choose which feature is useful to you (lots of options to override/change the default behavior)
 - define your VST parameters in one location (inherit from `Parameters`) and use both in real time processing (RT) and GUI code
 - define typed VST parameters (ex: a boolean (`bool`) parameter, a gain (`Gain`) parameter, etc...)